Neil Bradley

 Potential Policy Agreements

-We believe there are three likely areas of agreement that could accompany an increase in the debt limit:
+As we first said in January, we believe there are three likely areas of agreement that could accompany an increase in the debt limit:

 1. Repeal of Unspent COVID Funding: The House-passed debt limit bill rescinds $56 billion in unspent, unobligated COVID funding.
 According to the Congressional Budget Office (CBO), most of the reductions would come from the Public Health and Social Service Emergency Fund and from infrastructure, rental assistance, community development, and disaster relief programs.
 Notably, the bill did not rescind funds, totaling approximately $316 billion, that are subject to legally binding obligations.
 Savings: $56 billion in budget authority.